Acta Didactica Napocensia accepts research articles that

 All the articles are double-blinded peer-reviewed.
 The review process has the following steps:

-editorial board checks the article if the topic is adequate for the journal and
+board checks the article if the topic is adequate for the journal and if the

-If the article is not suitable for the journal or if it is not written
+article is not suitable for the journal or if it is not written according to

 o